 Janet * in C).
 Most instructions have a destination have a destination register, and 1 or 2 source registers.
-Registers are simply
+Registers are simply indexes

 X - Payload bits O - Opcode bits 4 3 2 1 +----+----+----+----+ | XX | XX | XX | OO | +----+----+----+----+